 Then there was also a book written about it by Bob Mann, called ‘Daisy Petals and Mushroom Clouds’.

 Now someone is writing a play about the conception of the commercial, so you see, 55 years later it’s still alive and kicking.

-was a staple of cartoonists at the time,
+It was also a staple of cartoonists at the time.

 The ad outraged the opposition, did you ever worry some Goldwater nut would track you down?